CodeChica/plus-plus/doc/lessons/0x01/README.md

 * Girls will refresh coding skills, get excited about what they'll be learning.
 * They will get to see SparkleHub, run setup and see the server.

+## Create your first Issue

+1. [Open](https://github.com/CodeChica/plus-plus/issues/new/choose) in a new tab.
+1. Click the "Get Started" button next to "Lesson 0x01"
+1. Click the "assign yourself" link.
+1. Click "Submit new issue"

+This is your tracking issue to help you take notes and keep track of your progress.

 ## Review

 * HTML